Have you ever experienced theft, vandalism, or other crime on your construction site?

 5. Is it possible to add poles on the site?

-Since the building’s structure will change over the course of the project, it does not make sense to put the construction site security equipment on it.
+Since the building’s structure will change over the course of the project, it does not make sense to put the site security equipment on it.

 The security devices should be put on poles that can be strategically placed across the site to provide top perimeter protection.